Othent/docs/api/get-user-details.md

 # Get User Details

-Returns an object with all the user details of the active (authenticated) user account:
+Returns an object with all the user details (`UserDetails`) of the active (authenticated) user account:

 - `authSystem`: The authentication protocol used (this will always be `"KMS"`).
 - `email`: The connected user’s email address.